vroomy/vroomy/README.md

 Vroomy is a plugin-based server.
 Vroomy can be used for anything, from a static file server to a full-blown back-end service!

 ## Installation
+Installing by compilation is very straight forward.
+The following dependencies are required:
+- Go
+- GCC

 ### Method 1 - Download and install
 ```bash
 curl -s https://raw.githubusercontent.com/vroomy/vroomy/master/install | bash -s